apache/dubbo-website/blog/en-us/Translation_Group8.md

-# Generalized Calls of Dubbo
+# Generic Calls of Dubbo
-The following scenarios can be considered using generalized calls:
+Generic calls could be considered using in the following cases:
 - Service test platform
 - API service gateway

-The generalization call is mainly used when the consumer does not have an API interface; instead of introducing the interface jar package, the service call is initiated directly through the GenericService interface, and all POJOs in the parameters and return values are represented by a `Map`.
+The generic call is mainly used when the consumer does not have an API interface; instead of introducing the interface jar package, the service call is initiated directly through the GenericService interface, and all POJOs in the parameters and return values are represented by a `Map`.
-Generalized calls do not require attention on the server side, and can be exposed as normal services.
+Generic calls do not require attention on the server, and can be exposed as normal services.

-### Generalized calls through Spring XML configuration
+### Generic calls through Spring XML configuration

 Declare `generic="true"` in Spring configuration, such as